JakeNel28/nestyr/README.md

 Acknowledgements
 ----------------

 The package relies on much of the source code and some documentation used in `tidyr::nest()`, which was developed by Hadley Wickham "<hadley@rstudio.com>", Lionel Henry "<lionel@rstudio.com>", and RStudio <https://www.rstudio.com/>.
+I am very grateful to them for developing `tidyr`!